 Ethiopians of all religions, favoring none above another, nor one ethnic or national or linguistic group above another;

-brought international attention and acclaim to our nation in a most positive way.
-The actions of Mengistu and others like him
+international attention and acclaim to our nation in a most positive way.
+The actions of Mengistu and others like him brought our

-brought our international reputation into distaste, and the perception of our leaders into the perspective of being self-serving,
+international reputation into distaste, and the perception of our leaders into the perspective of being self-serving, power-hungry

-I have been humbled and honored to have been received warmly by more than a dozen heads of state and heads of government
+humbled and honored to have been received warmly by more than a dozen heads of state and heads of government over the past

-over the past year, since my Uncle’s death.
-These leaders have expressed the hope that the Ethiopian Crown remains a symbol for
+year, since my Uncle’s death.
+These leaders have expressed the hope that the Ethiopian Crown remains a symbol for all Africans

 It is my hope that the Crown can provide a source of protection to Ethiopian refugees who have been scattered around the world